-Food production, catering and green building
+Food production, tutor, catering and green building

 Fran Pickering has been with Brighton Permaculture Trust since 2003 and received her Permaculture Diploma in 2009.
 She is a long standing member of the Management group.
 Her main areas of interest are local food production, grass root catering, green building, and community building.
 Status shifted from peasant to Artisan in 2010!
 She is dyslexic and ADHD – or, an extremely lateral, quick paced and rubbish speller, who abhors paperwork but can see patterns in the chaos of life and large events.

 Fran leads regular volunteer days at our Permaculture plot in Stanmer Park and teaches the Practical permaculture gardening course.

 Name your permaculture hero?
 Why them?

 Aranya Gardens because he is just such a lovely example of living a better life and bringing people in.

 Bill Mollison for giving me his humour, vision and his principles.

 Bryn Thomas for daring to dream of an orchard city.

 Which permaculture principle do you have to remind yourself of the most?